With decentralized finance so explosive over the past year, it’s no wonder that there are so many DEXs and liquidity pools operating and popping up.

-As an example, the Uniswap exchange has a flat fee of 0.3% for its orders, and Balancer charges a variable fee depending on which pool you’re entering.
-In general there are nearly no DEXs offering fee-free trades.
+For example, the Uniswap exchange has a flat fee of 0.3% for its orders, and Balancer charges a variable fee depending on which pool you’re entering.
+In general, nearly no DEXs are offering fee-free trades.

-The native 1INCH token is not just a utility token, but also provides governance for the platform, and fees and rewards on 1inch are now completely reliant on DAO proposals and voting.
-If you look under the “DAO” tab of the 1inch website and then the “Governance” link to the left you can see the current swap fee, the governance rewards, and other parameters, as well as participating in governance by voting on proposals.
+The native 1INCH token is not just a utility token but also provides governance for the platform, and fees and rewards on 1inch are now wholly reliant on DAO proposals and voting.
+If you look under the “DAO” tab of the 1inch website and then the “Governance” link to the left, you can see the current swap fee, the governance rewards, and other parameters, as well as participating in governance by voting on proposals.

-One of the greatest benefits to using the 1inch Exchange is the way in which it can lower the gas fees paid for transactions.
-With current transaction fees topping $20 it is increasingly important to minimize gas fees whenever possible.
-1inch does this in two ways: through “Infinite Unlock” and through its CHI Gas Tokens.
-We discuss both in more detail later in the review.
+One of the greatest benefits of using the 1inch Exchange is how it can lower the gas fees paid for transactions.
+With current transaction fees ranging from $30 – $60 or more on a good day, it is increasingly important to minimize gas fees.
+1inch does this in two ways: through “Infinite Unlock” and its CHI Gas Tokens.
+We will discuss both in more detail later in the review.

 The 1inch Token

 The 1INCH token is much more than an ERC-20 utility token for the 1inch Exchange.
-It is an instant governance token that is used to provide governance to the DEX aggregator and liquidity protocol.
+It is an instant governance token used to provide governance to the DEX aggregator and liquidity protocol.

 The total supply of 1INCH tokens has been set to 1.5 billion, with 30% of that allocated to the 1inch community.
-The 1inch team has made the choice to distribute these community tokens via airdrops, and the total supply is planned to be distributed over a period of 4 years.
+The 1inch team has chosen to distribute these community tokens via airdrops, and the total supply is planned to be distributed over 4 years.

-The remaining token supply will be used for development (14.5%), and will gradually be distributed to the early investors and team members (55.5%).
+The remaining token supply will be used for development (14.5%), of which 8% of that was given to investors during its latest funding round.
+The rest will gradually be distributed to the early investors and team members (55.5%).